USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 ```
 In this case, CMAQ is adding a relationship between NO and NO2 surrogates and model species.
 Thus families are most useful when using the 'm' or 'o' operators.

 However, sometimes the 'a' operator is useful with chemical families.
-In the example below, a relationship is added between POA surrogates (defined in example 12 above) and CMAQ model species:
+In the example below, a relationship is added between POA surrogates (defined in section 12 above) and CMAQ model species:
 ```
 !
 Region      | Stream Label |Emission | CMAQ-        |Phase/|Scale |Basis |Op
 !
 Label      |              |Surrogate| Species      |Mode  |Factor|      |